 San Diego Robbery Attorneys

-Have you been arrested for or charged with an alleged robbery?
+Have you been arrested for or charged with an alleged robbery in San Diego?
 If so, you should waste no time in securing an aggressive defense from the San Diego criminal defense lawyer at jD Law Criminal Defense Attorneys.
 Not only could you be facing stiff fines and a long term of imprisonment, but you may even acquire a "strike" on your criminal record.
 In the state of California, you only get three strikes before you face 25 years to life in state prison without the possibility of parole.
 For this reason, we encourage you to get in touch with our Board Certified Criminal Law Specialist at (760) 630-2000 as soon as you have been arrested.